blckshrk/cordova-plugin-camera-preview/README.md

 CameraPreview.hide();
 ```

-<b>Base64 image:</b><br/>
-Use the cordova-file in order to read the picture file and them get the base64.<br/>
-Please, refer to this documentation: http://docs.phonegap.com/en/edge/cordova_file_file.md.html<br/>
-Method <i>readAsDataURL</i>: Read file and return data as a base64-encoded data URL.

 <b>IOS Quirks:</b><br/>
 It is not possible to use your computers webcam during testing in the simulator, you must device test.